BendiBudai/COVID-19_RealTimeModeling/README.md

 Different SIR and SEIR model implementations for different scenarios.

-I also visualize the results in R. plots.
+I also visualize the results with R. plots.